Priority Enrollment is OPEN until Aug. 30 for Returning Camp Families!

 The daily schedule is packed with a variety of exciting activities.
 Your child will choose from a range of both sporting and non-sporting activities in which we stress skill acquisition and development.
 Additionally, swimming, learning, bunk activities, evening programs, daily prayers, and culturally-based activities are just part of your child’s daily life at camp.
-To obtain a list of a typical day at camp, please visit the Camp Ramah Darom website at www.ramahdarom.org.

-Our selective hiring process requires applicants be at least rising college freshman who have a strong Jewish background and experience working with youth.
+Our selective hiring process requires applicants to be at least a rising college freshman who have a strong Jewish background and experience working with youth.
 Additionally, we seek staff members with maturity and strong character who have the ability to serve as positive role models.
 They must apply with three personal, educational, and professional references.

 Another characteristic which differentiates us from other camps is our camper-to-staff ratio.
 Overall, we have one staff member for every two campers.
 Within our bunks, the ratio is no more than four campers to one counselor, ensuring that each child receives as much individualized attention as possible.

 A major goal of the summer camping experience is to build independence and self-reliance.
 Therefore, direct phone contact is not permitted.
 Your child will be strongly encouraged to write home at least once a week.
 Parents may also communicate with their children through letters and a one-way email system.
-In order to assist parents in communicating with the camp and checking on the status of their children, the camp maintains a staff of parent liaisons.
+In order to assist parents in communicating with the camp and checking on the status of their children, the camp maintains a staff of parent liaisons (Yoetz/et).
 This group consists of skilled individuals who have extensive experience in working with children.
 The parent liaisons will answer any questions you may have about your child’s summer.
 Messages left for parent liaisons will be returned within 24 hours.